kubernetes-sigs/kustomize/proposals/24-07-glob-patterns.md

 impact the larger Kubernetes ecosystem.
 -->

+There is the risk that a user could unintentionally include manifests if they choose to use the globbing support and they don't intentionally define their patterns to not be overly broad.
+For every other user, the file path globbing should be disabled by default so it shouldn't have an effect for them.

 ### Dependencies
 <!--
 Kustomize tightly controls its Go dependencies in order to remain approved for